Compositional Quantum Field Theory: An axiomatic presentation: Conclusions and Outlook

 In Section~\ref{sec:2dim}, the case of CQFT of dimension $2$ is investigated in some depth.
-We stop short of a full classification results, although we suspect this might be achieved with not too much additional effort.
+We stop short of a full classification result, although we suspect this might be achieved with not too much additional effort.
 Remarkably (under mild additional assumptions) the emerging structure is that of a Krein $\star$-superalgebra with a special central commutative subalgebra.
 The former is associated to the interval or open string and the latter to the circle or closed string.
 If the symmetric structure of the target category is trivial (i.e., the grading of the state spaces is trivial), this is a Hilbert $\star$-algebra with a special central commutative subalgebra.
 It is suggestive to try to recover the classifying results of $2$-dimensional TQFT \cite{Kock}, i.e, equivalence with the category of commutative Frobenius algebras.
-It is not clear what the algebraic objects parametrizing 2d CQFTs are, but these are expected to contain the corresponding classifying objects of 2d TQFT while satisfying higher dimensional relations; as oriented surfaces with corners can be generated by a single disk with multi-directional compositions, whereas the category of 2-dimensional bordisms needs at least two generators and only considers in-out composition and relations.
-These ideas, as the other ideas presented in this subsection, will be fully explored elsewhere.
+An initial remark in this direction is Observation~\ref{obs:rec2tqft}.
+While it is not yet completely clear what the algebraic objects parametrizing 2d CQFTs are, these are expected to contain the corresponding classifying objects of 2d TQFT while satisfying higher dimensional relations; as oriented surfaces with corners can be generated by a single disk with multi-directional compositions, whereas the category of 2-dimensional bordisms needs at least two generators and only considers in-out composition and relations.
+These ideas, as the other ideas presented in this subsection, will be further explored elsewhere.

 In the present article, we consider \emph{topological} manifolds as models for pieces of spacetime.
 This is only meant as a first and most basic setting.
 In Sections~\ref{sec:areaaxioms} and \ref{sec:2area} we add a notion of area.
 In general, however, we are interested in equipping the manifolds with additional structure, such as differentiable structure, conformal structure or a metric.
 The latter is essential if we are to describe physically realistic QFTs.
 Of further particular interest are different types of fiber bundles, for example to model gauge theories.
 By comparison, differential structures have also played an important role in TQFT, but richer structures not so much, in part related to the restriction of TQFT to finite-dimensional state spaces.
 The traditional way to implement additional structure would be to revise the axiomatic system and modify the axioms one-by-one to make them compatible with the new structure.
 This has been followed both in TQFT and GBQFT.
 The categorical point of view suggests a different and more powerful route, however: \emph{enrichments}.
 Here the structure is added at the category level and the whole axiomatic system of CQFT (encoded as a functor) is lifted at once.
 This will be detailed in future work by the authors.